rosado-io/docs/get-started/xamarin.md

 # Xamarin SDK

 This guide provides instructions to integrate Authgear with a Xamarin app.
-Supported platforms include:
+Supported packages include:

-* Android
+* Xamarin.Essentials 1.7.2 or higher
-* iOS
+* Xamarin.Forms 5.0.0.2401 or higher

 ## Setup Application in Authgear